McLean Park: Ground

 McLean Park is on Latham Street in Napier South, about one kilometre south of the Napier CBD.
 It was initially named 'Sir Donald McLean Park' by an act of Parliament after Sir Douglas McLean (also spelt Maclean) donated ten acres of land as a memorial to his father in 1910.

-In cricket, the ground is primarily a one-day venue with square dimensions that allow attacking batsman to score freely especially in the opening overs.
+In cricket, the ground is primarily a one-day venue with square dimensions that allow attacking batsmen to score freely especially in the opening overs.
 There are four covered stands and a large grass bank opposite the Centennial Stand.
 The wicket tends to become slower throughout the day therefore captains prefer to set targets on this pitch.
 It has held first-class matches since 1952 and ten Tests since 1979.
 New Zealand's Test record at the ground is seven draws, one win and two losses.
 It has held at least one one-day international every season since 1990.
 The ground has a capacity of 19,700.